Does the Monterey Institute have on-campus housing or dormitories for SILP students?

 Housing is not available at the Monterey Institute.
 The Institute does not have dorms.
 However, if you are registered in SILP, you may contact our Office of Student Services and receive information on the available housing in the area.
 You may contact the Office of Student Services at firstname.lastname@example.org or 831-647-4128.

 Can my child/teenager participate in the program?
 What are the age requirements?

-Participants in the Summer Intensive Language Program have to be at least 16 years of age by the start of the program.
-Participants under the age of 18 must provide proof that they are in custody of a legal guardian living in the local area.
+Participants in Language & Professional Programs at MIIS have to be at least 16 years of age by the start of the program.
+Participants under the age of 18 must provide proof that they are in custody of a relative or legal guardian living in the local area.
 Under-age participants are also required to submit two letters of recommendation, one from a language teacher and one from an advisor or counselor, attesting to their fitness for intensive language study.